MasonRemaley/AnthropicStudios/press.md

 # Description

-*Way of Rhea* is a puzzle platformer that begins with two simple rules:
+*Way of Rhea* is a picturesque puzzle platformer that lets you correct your mistakes.
+Change your color.
+Teleport past the colored gates.
+Manipulate the color powered circuits.
+Befriend the crabs—but don't let them out.

-- You can only interact with items in the world that match your current color
-- You can use the color changing orbs scattered throughout the world to change colors

-As the game progresses, classic mechanics you've seen in other games are reintroduced—as well as some new ones.
-With each new mechanic, you're challenged to take advantage of its interaction with the mechanics you've already mastered to solve the puzzle at hand.
+Each puzzle in Way of Rhea is hand crafted to teach a unique lesson—there's no filler.
+Some puzzles are easy, some are hard, but each will leave you with that "aha!" feeling you get from a good puzzle.

-While the game's puzzles are challenging, the game itself is forgiving—a flexible undo/redo system lets you quickly explore possible solutions, and correct any mistakes you made along the way. *Solving the puzzles is difficult, executing on the solutions is easy.
-You won't find difficult platforming challenges in this game.*
+While the game's puzzles can be challenging, the game itself is forgiving—a flexible undo/redo system lets you quickly explore possible solutions, and correct any mistakes you made along the way.
+Solving the puzzles is difficult, executing on the solutions is easy. **You won't find difficult platforming challenges in this game.**

+Way of Rhea takes place in a number of different biomes, each with its own unique twist.
+Each biome contains multiple levels, each of which teaches you a skill that unlocks more areas in the hub world.

+Here are some notable biomes from the game:

+* Forest — The game starts you off in the forest biome.
+This biome consists of four separate levels which serve as you introduction both to the basic puzzle mechanics, and to the world itself.
+You'll learn how to change colors, how to operate teleporters, how the various fields work, how the physics of the game work, and you'll eventually graduate to some more advanced puzzles.
+* Circuit World — The circuit biome introduces a new mechanic—circuits, powered by the colored orbs.
+Place an orb on the circuit, and any connected elements matching that orb's color will activate—but what if there are elements of multiple colors?
+The circuit levels start you off with the basics, working there way up to advanced circuit puzzles.
+Once beaten, other areas of the game that use circuits will be unlocked.
+* Ice World — The ice world is home to a large number of friendly, but shy crab-like creatures.
+These little animals love to walk back and forth and push buttons, but, they don't understand the ramifications of their actions—it's up to you to learn their behavior, and work with them to solve puzzles using mechanics from other biomes that would be unsolvable alone.
+* *And more...*

-Anthropic Studios is a small indie studio founded in 2018 with collaborators working out of California, New York City, Washington DC, and Pennsylvania.
+Anthropic Studios is a small indie studio founded in 2018 with collaborators working from all across the US.

 # History